ewanlockwood/the-book-stiop/README.md

 ## Credits
 ### Content
-All data came from https://emdat.be.
 All Icons came from https://fontawesome.com/.
-The main font was found at https://fonts.google.com/specimen/Rajdhani.
+The main font was found at https://fonts.google.com/specimen/Releway.
 ### Media